 Most users, as identified by GUIDs, are seen with very small libraries of a single file or two.
-This fact is illustrated in Figure 6 in Section 3 (and in a week-by-week breakdown in Appendix D).
+This fact is illustrated in Figure 6 in Section 4 (and in a week-by-week breakdown in our technical report [10]).
 We posit that such small libraries are not particularly differentiable.
 By excluding them, we can determine a lower bound on the user aliasing of type (ii) that may be occurring.

 Analysis and Results.
-We computed day-by-day similarities between Gnutella libraries to determine a lower bound on user aliasing, or alternatively, an upper bound on the number of unique libraries present in the dataset.
+We computed day-to-day similarities between Gnutella libraries to determine a lower bound on user aliasing, or alternatively, an upper bound on the number of unique libraries present in the dataset.
 Generally, we found most libraries to be distinct.
-Parallel results to hold for eMule, though our view of eMule user libraries is limited due to the lack of browse functionality in that system.